-You will require a Grade 5 or higher in GCSE English Language and at least a grade 5 in GCSE History.
+You will require a Grade 5 or higher in GCSE English Language and GCSE Mathematics, and at least a Grade 5 in an essay-based subject.

 Families and Households

 Education

 Research Methods and Methods in Context

 Crime and Deviance

 The Media

 Theory and Methods

-There will be internal examinations at the end of Year 12 and there will be three, 2 hour long terminal examinations at the end of Year 13.
+There will be internal examinations at the end of Year 12 and there will be three, 2 hour long final examinations at the end of Year 13.